HITACHI x VENTURE DOCK

 Our Hypothesis

-The program was built on a straightforward idea: When experienced enterprise leaders are exposed to sharp, practical innovation frameworks and given a chance to apply them to real business scenarios, they return with new language, new energy, and new tools for driving change inside a large organization.
+Learning never stops and there is magic in bringing the best minds together, under one roof, the old-fashioned way.
+When experienced enterprise leaders are exposed to sharp, practical innovation frameworks and given a chance to apply them to real business scenarios, they return with new language, new energy, and new tools for driving change inside a large organization.

 Our Approach